-Saturn's largest moon Titan is the second largest moon in our solar system, second only to Jupiter's Ganymede, which is only 2 percent larger.
-With a mean radius of 1,600 miles (2,575 km), Titan is bigger than Earth's moon, and even larger than the planet Mercury.
+Saturn's largest moon, Titan, is an icy world whose surface is completely obscured by a golden hazy atmosphere.
+Titan is the second largest moon in our solar system.
+Only Jupiter's moon Ganymede is larger, by just 2 percent.
+Titan is bigger than Earth's moon, and larger than even the planet Mercury.

 Titan's atmosphere is mostly nitrogen (about 95 percent) and methane (about 5 percent), with small amounts of other carbon-rich compounds.
-High in the atmosphere, methane and nitrogen molecules are split apart by the sun's ultraviolet light and high-energy particles accelerated by Saturn's magnetic field; the products of this splitting recombine to form a variety of organic molecules.
-(Organic molecules contain carbon and hydrogen, and often include nitrogen, oxygen and other elements important to life on Earth.)
+High in Titan’s atmosphere, methane and nitrogen molecules are split apart by the Sun's ultraviolet light and by high-energy particles accelerated in Saturn's magnetic field.
+The pieces of these molecules recombine to form a variety of organic chemicals (substances that contain carbon and hydrogen), and often include nitrogen, oxygen and other elements important to life on Earth.